ANG13T/intellishell/README.md

 ```

 You can generate an OpenAI API key by visiting the [OpenAI API](https://platform.openai.com/) page.

+`log_dir` is the directory where the terminal sessions will be saved.

+For `session_catalog`, you MUST generate a session_catalog.csv file.
+This file will be used to store the terminal sessions.

+You can change the `prompt` variable to any prompt you want to use for the GPT model to analyze the session.

 #### 3. Make the Script Executable:
 ```